radiantone/emergefs/README.md

 ### Execute Remote Methods

-NOTE: Method executes on the server
+NOTE: Method executes on the server, only results are returned
 ```bash
 $ emerge call /inventory/widget total_cost
 30.0